 Nicky Larkin filming me in East Jerusalem making a speech at Sheikh Jarrah

-The reason for my excitement was firstly because he is from Ireland which just so happened to be the place where I had just taken up University at Queen’s University Belfast in Northern Ireland studying Zoology.
-Another reason came swiftly afterwards when they began telling me about a documentary style film they were in the process of filming entitled “Forty Shades of Grey” a film which I have been told features myself speaking at a Nonviolent protest in the East Jerusalem neighborhood of Sheikh Jarrah.
+The pair began telling me about a documentary style film they were in the process of filming entitled “Forty Shades of Grey” – a film which I have been told features myself speaking at a Nonviolent protest in the East Jerusalem neighborhood of Sheikh Jarrah.

-Given my enthusiasm for people all over the world to fully understand the complex viewpoints of the every day people in Palestine and Israel it was a really heart warming experience listening to how Nicky Larkin wished to gather interviews from different “shades” of the society on both sides so as to create his film.
+Given my enthusiasm for people all over the world becoming fully acquainted with the complex viewpoints of every day people in Palestine and Israel it was a really heart warming experience listening to Nicky Larkin’s plans.
+He described how he hoped to gather interviews from different “shades” of the society on both sides so as to create his film.

-I specifically remember Nicky telling me that his project was designed to show the realities for average Israeli’s and Palestinians so people don’t just see the black and white.
+I specifically remember Nicky telling me that his project was designed to show the realities for average Israeli’s and Palestinians so people don’t just see the “black and white” that Israeli leaders frequently cite in their propaganda.
 This is why I was astounded and dismayed when I read his article that flagrantly ignores in its entirerty the experiences and lengthy conversations I remember sharing with Nicky in the West Bank.

-Let us be honest in stating that it is perfectly reasonable for people to loathe Palestinian terrorists, however I find that this is a direct contradiction of what Nicky claimed he was hoping to achieve.
+Let us be honest in stating that it is perfectly reasonable for people to loathe Palestinian terrorists, however I find that this expression of loathing is a direct contradiction of what Nicky claimed he wanted to achieve with his ‘documentary’.

-The mentioned Palestinian Keffiyeh for instance is not a symbol of the PLO it is in fact the cultural symbol of all Palestinians and their very existence thus it is treated as such by Palestinians and the international community.
+The mentioned Palestinian Keffiyeh for instance is not a symbol of the PLO it is in fact the cultural symbol of all Palestinians and their very existence.
+It is treated as such by Palestinians and the international community.

-The description given of Bethlehem is superfluous as it ignores the grey areas inbetween the tourist spots where of course there indeed are some neon crucifixes and displays put up to encourage the religious punters.
+The description given of Bethlehem is superfluous as it ignores the grey areas inbetween the tourist spots.

 I note there is not even a single mention of the refugee camp Al Aida where I know Nicky spent a lot of time, nor any description of the putrid conditions in Al-Azzeh camp where just under 2400 people live in a space that is 750 metres by 750 metres.

-He is of course correct in that around some areas you can find posters of martyred Palestinians most of them having died in or around the refugee camps during the second intifada.
-We see not one clarification by Nicky of the situation in Bethlehem or other parts of the West Bank to discuss why so much emphasis is put on those who have died.
+He is of course correct that around some areas you can find posters of martyred Palestinians most of them having died in or around the refugee camps during the second intifada.
+We see not one clarification by Nicky of the situation in Bethlehem or other parts of the West Bank to discuss why so much emphasis is put on those who have died in conflict.

-There is no display of empathy for say a family in Bethlehem who lost their father on his way back from church to the bullets of an Israeli gun, Not all those attributed to martyrdome were combatants.
+There is no display of empathy for say a family in Bethlehem who lost their father on his way back from church to the bullets of an Israeli gun.
+Not all those attributed to martyrdome were combatants or terrorists.

-What completely disgraces me is the insult paid to the nonviolence movement by someone I personally took to at least two nonviolent demonstrations.
-Interviewing Hind Khoury doesn’t change the countless other interviews he did where the people displayed their support for nonviolence as the only just way to resist occupation and the abuse of human rights.
+Interviewing Hind Khoury doesn’t change the countless other interviews he did where the people displayed their support for nonviolence as a just and principled pathway to resist occupation and the abuse of human rights.

 I too have had conversations with countless Israeli’s along with current and ex-IDF soldiers which has really opened my eyes to the narratives of both sides in a way that gives me greater clarity & understanding when I come to my position on the conflict.